MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/digital-selling.md

 As an administrator, you can monitor the number of records that have been connected to sequences over a period of seven months.

 If you're using sales accelerator with your Sales Enterprise license, you get 1,500 sequence-connected records per month.
 A warning symbol is displayed whenever the usage exceeds the monthly limit.
 Hover over the symbol to see the message.
 In such a case, you must upgrade to the Sales Premium license to enjoy full benefits.
+If you're using sales accelerator with your Sales Premium license, there's no monthly limit.

 > [!IMPORTANT]
 > - There would be latency of one day to display the usage data.